sguntu123/jhipsterMicroServices/README.md

 - go to localhost:8083
 - connect to mssql with port 1435, user: `sa`, password: `yourStrong(!)Password`

+troubleshooting:

+- if you run into prettier errors, go to the project that has issues, and run `npm run lint:fix`
+- if you run into other errors, check java + nodejs versions, restart docker

 ## steps to create this repository